margo/specification/system-design/specification/specification-version-management.md

 - Initial release aligned to spec `1.1.0` -> Reference implementation `1.1.0`
 - Security patch to reference implementation only -> Reference implementation `1.1.1` (spec remains `1.1.0`)

-If the reference implementation uncovers a breaking issue in the specification, the release classification should be revised before the next preview or release is published.
+If the reference implementation uncovers a breaking issue in the specification, the release classification will be revised before the next preview or release is published.

 ### Conformance test and toolkit